#22: Dominique Aegerter – Daily effort to make your dreams come true

-I started at 3 years old.
-I usually ride in front of my parent’s workshop in Switzerland.
-My first race with Motor Cross was the start in my career.
+Dominique Aegerter started at 3 years old. he usually rides in front of his parent’s workshop in Switzerland.
+Domi’s first race with Motor Cross was the start in his career.

 Q2 – How did you manage to secure your first sponsors and the get funding that you required joining and racing?

-My parents always support me by coming to my training and races.
-It wasn’t easy to find a sponsor but my father helps me in finding some sponsors towards my career.
+His parents always supported him by coming to his training and races.
+It wasn’t easy to find a sponsor but Dominique Aegerter father helped him in finding some sponsors towards his career.

 Q3 – In the Portuguese Grand Prix – how did that opportunity manage to get secured by yourself?

 At 13 he changed from Motor Cross to Road Racing.
 In the German Championship, Dominique Aegerter came 2nd.

 One team from the championship saw his riding – He got access to the Grand Prix.

 Q4 – What are some hurdles you overcame?